BuvSethia/nba-playertrack-server-files/README.md

 # nba-playertrack-server-files
 The second half of my Senior Thesis for Barrett, The Honors College at Arizona State University.
 The REST API and other server functionality.
-Other server function include a cosine similarity article comparator that compares a set of articles to each other and chooses the 4 most diverse ones (using standard deviations from the average cosine similarity) and a Twitter trending/breakout detection algorithm using the 3 sigma method.
+Other server functionalities include a cosine similarity article comparator that compares a set of articles to each other and chooses the 4 most diverse ones (using standard deviations from the average cosine similarity) and a Twitter trending/breakout detection algorithm using the 3 sigma method.

 ## iOS Application
 The iOS frontend for that consumes this backend can be found here: